elhamIT/cyber-security-course/h2-Scene.md

 # Cyber moves fast.

 In this assignment, we'll start following the scene.
-As part of **h2**, I've listened to a podcast, read a blog article, tried summarize them and finally science that by trying to link some theory, model or article you read in h1 CyberScience to a blog post or podcast episode I found here.
+As part of **h2**, I've listened to a podcast, read a blog article, tried summarize them and finally science that by trying to link the theory or model from the article in [h1-Cyber Science](https://github.com/elhamIT/cyber-security-course/blob/main/h1-cyber-science.md) to the blog post and podcast episode I found here.

 ## [Darknet Diaries, EP 153: Bike Index](https://darknetdiaries.com/transcript/153/)